subhashjprasad/machine-learning-projects/README.md

 # machine-learning-projects
 A collection of personal ML/AI projects.

-Created using the OpenAI gym framework, pyTorch, and other tools.
+Created using pyTorch, the OpenAI gym framework, models from HuggingFace, and other tools.